jimbraithwaite/jim/pages/living-with-leukaemia.md

 ---
 This year — 2020 — became my 35th on this round old rock.

-Of these 35 years, I’ve now been living with a chronic, terminal cancer for more years than I've not.
+Of those 35 years, I’ve now been living with a chronic, terminal cancer for more years than I've not.

 In summer of 2001 I was diagnosed with Chronic Myelogenous Leukaemia.
 I was 17 years old.